SeanLMcCullough/clubworx-challenge/README.md

 My implementation is 90% manually coded, with 10% Claude to help solve some tricky bugs and issues with Leaflet.

-The React App uses a basic store using the `useSyncExternalStore` hook for a simpel dependency-free state management.
+The React App uses a basic store using the `useSyncExternalStore` hook for a simple dependency-free state management.
 Search result components are memoised as they are re-rendered frequently.

 Leaflet is used for a map overview.
 I've been doing a lot of Leaflet and geospatial data in my own project recently and felt it was a good application of skills here.